History of the

 Destruction under National Socialism

 Not only synagogues, but also many Jewish businesses were destroyed in the pogrom of November 1938.
+It was therefore euphemistaclly known as 'Kristallnacht' - the night of broken glass.

 Post-war period: Law and morality?